 The Pirates kept Del Greco in the minors for three years, and he played everywhere from New Orleans to Hollywood.
 He had his breakthrough year in 1955 with the Hollywood Stars, belting 10 homers and hitting .287 with 73 RBIs.
 He returned to the Pirates in 1956, though he didn’t stay for long.
 He appeared in 14 games, even seeing some playing time at third base, and had 4 hits in 20 at-bats, including 2 home runs off the Phillies’ Harvey Haddix in the same game.
 On May 17, he and Dick Littlefield were traded to St. Louis for Bill Virdon, the 1955 Rookie of the Year.
 Del Greco batted .215 for the Redbirds, with 5 home runs and 18 RBIs, in 102 games.
 Virdon would go on to a very successful playing career with the Bucs.
 Frank Lane, the Cardinals GM who engineered the trade, called it his worst deal at the time.
 Though to be fair, “Trader Frank” would make many more bad deals in his career.

 Supposedly, that 2-homer game against Haddix led to the trade.
-Lane was supposedly in the stands for the game along with the Pirates’ Branch Rickey.
+Lane was said to have been in the stands for the game along with the Pirates’ Branch Rickey.
 After the first home run, Lane turned to Rickey and said, “He’ll never do that again.”
 Del Greco did indeed do that again, and the trade was made the following day.

 Del Greco was on the move again in 1957.
 He was traded from the Cardinals to the Cubs, where he was ineffective in the major leagues but pretty decent in the minors.
 The Yankees acquired him in mid-September as an insurance policy.
 Mickey Mantle had just missed a few games with painful shin splints, and Del Greco was expected to spell him in the outfield.
 Mantle finished his MVP season in good form, so Del Greco only played in 9 games.
 But he did get 3 hits in 7 at-bats and stole a base as the Yankees won the AL pennant.